top of page

 Vince changes his name to Alice and goes it alone to his solo career

-With the release of the album Welcome to My Nightmare, his solo career was launched with Bob Ezrin once again at the mixing board as producer.
+With the release of the album Welcome to My Nightmare, his solo career was launched with Bob Ezrin once again on the mixing board as producer.
 Shep Gordon stepped up his own game to create the most elaborate rock show of the era, complete with dance troupe, fake electric chairs, guillotines and other horror flick tricks.
 Clips of this Welcome to My Nightmare era show demonstrate the lengths that Alice went to differentiate his shows with vaudeville and horror tactics.

 The two addictions that plagued Alice for years